. Michal Lyons, Academic Extraordinaire (b. Nov 1950 Israel; d. Mar 2013 London, England)

 Michal Lyons was a professor of urban studies at London South Bank University (LSBU).
 Trained as an architect, her major specialisation was urban studies in the developing world, mostly focused on Africa.
-Microfinance, housing, health, street traders, legal pluralism, post-natural disater reconstruction etc. were the areas that took her interest.
+Microfinance, housing, health, street traders, legal pluralism, post-natural disaster reconstruction etc. were the areas that took her interest.
 Her body of work demonstrates that she was a serious scholar with high international significance and an enviable reputation.
 And central to her scholarly work was the plight of the “little guy” i.e. the needy and the dispossessed.

-Michal happened to be rare gem of an academic within a university.
+Michal happened to be a rare gem of an academic within a university.
 She joined LSBU in 1988 and remained there up till her death in March 2013.
 Headhunting exercises from more prestigious universities could not persuade her to leave.
 One of her major roles at LSBU in the last years of her life was as director for post-graduate student studies at the Institute of Social Science Research (ISSR), a role she embodied untiringly with her heart and soul.
-She was the professor who took all students along with her; she supported the more able and gifted students to better their skills and supported the less focused and less able to catch up with the rest.
+She was the professor who took all students along with her.
+She supported the more able and gifted students to better their skills and supported the less focused and less able to catch up with the rest.

-Most of her PhD students and colleagues unanimously agree that she was a highly productive academic, a very enabling supervisor (even to students she did not supervise directly) and a career mentor (who was more interested in what her students could or would do with their PhDs rather than just completing the course).
-Furthermore, she was effectively played the roles of social worker (dealing with numerous personal problems of her students benevolently and decisively), financial supporter and an adept academic crisis manager.
-Many of students would not have been able to complete PhDs without her support; I represent one of her best examples of such.
-I was regularly hospitalised during my PhD studies due to some intractable medical conditions.
-Michal would visit me in hospital bringing me chocolates, flowers, prints of journal papers, newspapers, books or even a homemade salad or sandwich plus inspiring words of encouragement.
-What I valued most was she never treated as ill or disabled but as a student with a very bright future and she proved it by making me her main and future long-term research collaborator immediately I was available.
+Most of her PhD students and colleagues unanimously agree that she was a highly productive academic.
+And a very enabling supervisor (even to students she did not supervise directly).
+And also, a career mentor (who was more interested in what her students could or would do with their PhDs rather than just completing the course).
+Furthermore, she was to effectively play the roles of social worker (dealing with numerous personal problems of her students (with benevolence and promptness), financial supporter and an adept academic crisis manager.
+Many of her students would not have been able to complete PhDs without her support.
+I represent one of her best examples of such.
+And how she celebrated the distinction I got on my viva.

-Michal’s passing away has left a big gap in her role at the university and in her field of research.
-Whether the gap will be filled is uncertain, considering level of excellence she took the role to.
+Michal’s passing away has left a big gap in her role at the university and her field of research.
+Whether the gap will be filled is uncertain, considering the level of excellence she took the role to.
 But knowing Michal very well, she would wish her work continues and someone could do the job she left behind as well as she would have done it or even better.
 That was the kind of person she was.

 Grimot Nane is a former research student and former research collaborator of Professor Michal Lyons at the ISSR.